 Bed Bug Detection & Habits

 Bed bugs are small, wingless insects that feed on people (or animals in a pinch).
-Bed bugs get their name because they like to hide in bedding and mattresses, but bed bugs can live on the nightstand, your headboard, luggage, clothing, carpets and just about any place where humans are regularly present.
+Mostly at night.
+Bed bugs get their name because they like to hide around beds and mattresses, but bed bugs can live on the nightstand, your headboard, luggage, clothing, carpets, curtains, baseboards, couches, and just about any place where humans are regularly present.
 They are nocturnal and very hardy.
-They travel by hitchhiking on you or on your clothes, luggage, and furniture until they find a new source of food.
+They can hibernate for a little over a year without a meal.
+They travel by hitchhiking on you or on your clothes, luggage, and furniture until they find a new home with a source of food.
+(You)

 Bed bugs are about 3/8" long and are visible to the naked eye.
 Amazingly, though, they are able to go a long time without any food if necessary; sometimes, as long as a year.
-When they are gorged with blood, the females will lay eggs - up to two hundred at a time.
+When they are gorged with blood, the females lay around 2 to 5 eggs a day.
+About 350 in their lifetime.

 Since their reappearance, researchers have found that the new bed bugs are much more resistant to chemicals that have previously been in use.
 Insecticides that are often used for roaches and similar insects do not work on bed bugs, which is another reason they are at large again.